DanWahlin/Observable-Store/README.md

     }
     ```

-1. In the constructor add a call to `super()` and pass the initial store state as well as any Observable Store settings.
+1. In the constructor add a call to `super()`.
 Currently the store will allow you to turn tracking of store state changes on and off using the `trackStateHistory` property.

     ``` typescript
     constructor() {
-        const initialState = {
-            customers: [],
-            customer: null
-        }
-        super(initialState, { trackStateHistory: true });
+        super({ trackStateHistory: true });
     }
     ```